chenweizhi/SuperLotto/README.md

 # SuperLotto
-lstm to predict next digit sequence of super lotto
+lstm to predict next digit sequence of super lotto , just for fun